 Finally, there is the issue of whether the United Kingdom will diverge over time from the EU standards applicable at exit and forge its own path in the areas discussed above, or others.
-The policy paper "Legislating for the UK's Withdrawal" indicated that over time, environmental legislation could become "outcome driven" and would deliver on the current Conservative party commitment to "becoming the first generation to leave the environment in a better state than we found it"81 (whatever these concepts might mean).
-Change might take either the form of setting additional of movement of products."77 It is therefore a prime example of a regulatory system that is dependent on continued interaction with EU institutions.
+The policy paper, Legislating for the UK's Withdrawal, indicated that over time, environmental legislation could become "outcome driven" and would deliver on the current Conservative Party commitment to "becoming the first generation to leave the environment in a better state than we found it"81 (whatever these concepts might mean).
+Change might take either the form of setting additional

-73 One concern is that there will be a lack of transparency if changes are made by a series of negative statutory instruments, and that it may be difficult to assess properly what is being retained, what is being lost and how this may affect the shape of environmental protection: see Isabella Kaminski, "Government 'must offer' green Brexit guarantees" (2017) 508 ENDS Rep 26.
+73 One concern is that there will be a lack of transparency if changes are made by a series of negative statutory instruments, and that it may be difficult to assess properly what is being retained, what is being lost and how this may affect the shape of environmental protection: see Isabella Kaminski, "Government 'must offer' green Brexit guarantees" (2017) 508 ENDS Report 26.

-74 UKELA, "Brexit and Environmental Law: Brexit, Henry VIII Clauses and Environmental Law" (September 2017), online: www.ukela.org/content/doclib/319.pdf>.
+74 UKELA, Brexit and Environmental Law: Brexit, Henry VIII Clauses and Environmental Law (Bristol, UK: UKELA, 2017), online: <www.ukela.org/ content/doclib/319.pdf>.